Classified of Reinforced Cement Concrete Floors

 - This width of each joint between adjacent bricks is generally retained equal to 2 cm.

 Beam-Slab R.C.C.
 Flooring

-- When the width of the room becomes more, the span of slab increases and simple R.C.C slab becomes uneconomical.
+- When the width of the room becomes more, the span of the slab increases and a simple R.C.C slab becomes uneconomical.

 - In such a case, The floor structure consists of R.C.C. beams also slabs cast monolithically.